Climate Jargon

 Cultural burn: Traditional Native American controlled burn

-Curtailment: Shutting down some electricity sources when too much power could damage the grid
+Curtailment: Shutting down some electricity sources when too much power could damage the grid, usually wind and solar power

-Data center (DC): Special building with lots of computers and a fast Internet connection, that uses a lot of electricity
+Data center (DC): Large building with lots of computers and a fast Internet connection, that uses a lot of electricity

-Department of Energy (DOE): Part of U.S. government in charge of energy policy and research; developing nuclear power and nuclear weapons; and nuclear waste storage
+Department of Energy (DOE): Part of U.S. government in charge of energy policy and research, nuclear power, nuclear weapons, and nuclear waste storage

 Desertification: Land turning into desert because of climate change